hfeng682/SGE_clinical/README.md

 # Mechanism-labelled clinical evidence with finite-sample error bounds from two-channel saturation genome editing

 This is a project repo for the **Built with Claude: Life Sciences** hackathon, hosted in July 2026.
-Turn two-score saturation genome editing (SGE) screens into ACMG/AMP functional-evidence codes (PS3 / BS3) that carry a mechanism label (protein vs RNA) and a finite-sample error bound.
+We built a statistical model using Claude Science that turns saturation genome editing (SGE) screens into ACMG/AMP functional-evidence codes (PS3 / BS3) that carry a mechanism label (protein vs RNA) and a finite-sample error bound, leading to new findings too.

 Please find the details of this project inside the manuscript-style report located in this repo: **Manuscript-Pseudo.pdf**.